A Comprehensive Survey of Agents for Computer Use: Foundations, Challenges, and Future Directions: Introduction

 The selection criteria for the collection process for both agent and dataset papers are defined as follows:

-\begin{description} \item[Deep learning focus:] We only included agents utilizing deep learning for computer use, excluding traditional rule-based systems. \item[Computer use focus:] We exclude instruction-based agents (chatbots) that access external tools but do not control the computer through user interfaces \citepeg{yang_gpt4tools_2023,tang_toolalpaca_2023,li_towards_2024,guo_stabletoolbench_2024,qin_toolllm_2024} and corresponding datasets. \item[Common computer applications focus:] We exclude agents playing video games \citepeg{baker_video_2022, zhu_ghost_2023}, controlling server facilities \citepeg{ran_deepee_2019, fulpagare_optimal_2022}, coding agents \citepeg{ross_programmers_2023, qian_chatdev_2024} or software testing \citepeg{koroglu_qbe_2018, degott_learning_2019, pan_reinforcement_2020}.
+\begin{description} \item[Deep learning focus:] We only included agents utilizing deep learning for computer use, excluding traditional rule-based systems. \item[Computer use focus:] We distinguish between passive advice and active execution.
+We exclude instruction-based agents (chatbots) that access external tools but only provide text advice or instructions for a human to follow \citepeg{yang_gpt4tools_2023,tang_toolalpaca_2023,li_towards_2024,guo_stabletoolbench_2024,qin_toolllm_2024}.
+In contrast, we include agents that generate executable code (e.g., Python/Selenium scripts).
+Although these agents output text (code), this code acts as a dynamic action space that is executed by an interpreter to directly manipulate the interface, thereby satisfying our definition of autonomous computer use. \item[Common computer applications focus:] We exclude agents playing video games \citepeg{baker_video_2022, zhu_ghost_2023}, controlling server facilities \citepeg{ran_deepee_2019, fulpagare_optimal_2022}, coding agents \citepeg{ross_programmers_2023, qian_chatdev_2024} or software testing \citepeg{koroglu_qbe_2018, degott_learning_2019, pan_reinforcement_2020}.
 We only include datasets that provide instructions and require agents to fulfill these instructions through computer interactions. \end{description}

-We ultimately selected $\numagents$ publications on instruction-based agents for computer use and $\numdatasets$ computer use datasets (cp. lists in Appendix \ref{appendix_A1}--\ref{appendix_A3}).
 The final set of publications was curated through a multi-stage screening process and agreement through team discussion to ensure comprehensive coverage of the field.
 Our selection criteria are prioritized by scholarly impact (high citations or benchmark leadership), representation of key application domains (e.g., Web, Android), and diverse coverage across taxonomic dimensions outlined in \Cref{fig:framework}.

+From the identified publications, we classify $\numagents$ as ACU agents and $\numdatasets$ as computer use datasets.
+We deliberately separate these two categories in our analysis because they serve distinct roles in the ecosystem: agents represent the \textit{methodological solutions} and architectures, while datasets provide the \textit{evaluation environments} and benchmarks.
+Analyzing them separately allows us to derive specific taxonomies for architectural properties (e.g., learning paradigms, see Appendix \ref{appendix_A1}--\ref{appendix_A2}) versus environmental properties (e.g., observation spaces, see Appendix \ref{appendix_A3}).

 Nevertheless, we note several limitations: (i) In our review, about 1/3 of the cited works are preprints.
 While they reflect emerging trends, they may lack validation and introduce concerns about quality.
 Readers should interpret these works cautiously; (ii) keyword search and manual screening, even when combined with snowballing, might have overlooked relevant papers; (iii) the focus on deep learning excludes traditional machine learning and rule-based approaches; and (iv) selection involves subjective judgment.
 To mitigate these limitations, we took several steps.
 For the inclusion of preprints, we cross-referenced findings with peer-reviewed literature when possible.
 To address potential gaps from keyword search and manual screening, we iteratively refined our search strategy and complemented it with citation tracking.
 Although our focus excluded traditional machine learning and rule-based approaches, we clearly defined this scope upfront to maintain consistency.
 Finally, to reduce subjective bias in selection, we employed a consensus-based review process, where disagreements were discussed and resolved collectively by multiple reviewers.